platformsh/platformsh-docs/docs/src/languages/php/redis.md

 Relay is a [Redis](../../add-services/redis.md) client similar to [PhpRedis](https://github.com/phpredis/phpredis) and [Predis](https://github.com/predis/predis).
-It is intended to be a drop-in replacement for those libraries.
+It's intended to be a drop-in replacement for those libraries.

 That PHP extension is also a shared in-memory cache like APCu.
 All retrieved keys are held in the PHP master process’ memory, which is shared across all FPM workers.